dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 * Speedier, lower cost builds.
 * Support for dbt Mesh (cross-project `ref`),
 * Significant platform improvements, to be released over the coming months.

-The dbt Cloud CLI and [dbt Core](https://github.com/dbt-labs/dbt-core), an open-source project, are both command line tools that let you run your dbt projects and use the same dbt commands.
-The key difference is that the dbt Cloud CLI is designed to work specifically with dbt Cloud's infrastructure.

 ## Install dbt Cloud CLI